 What is Event-Driven Analytics?

-Thus, event-driven analytics means the form of analytics that is performed based on a certain event happening.
-This term is often used to refer to analytics that happens based on a certain action being done.
+Thus, event-driven analytics is the form of analytics performed in response to a specific event.
+This term often refers to analytics performed after a particular action is taken.

 As data streams arrive in real-time, companies are using complex event processing (to process data in real-time and extract consumer data) to predict customer behavior and recommend products and services to clients to motivate real-time decisions.